slarosa/QGIS-Developer-Cookbook/source/canvas.rst

 Map canvas is implemented as :class:`QgsMapCanvas` class in :mod:`qgis.gui` module.
-The implementation is based on the `Qt Graphics View framework
+The implementation is based on the Qt Graphics View framework.
-<http://doc.qt.nokia.com/graphicsview.html>`_ This framework generally provides
-a surface and a view where custom graphics items are placed and user can interact with them.
+This framework generally provides a surface and a view where custom graphics items are placed and user can interact with them.
 We will assume that you are familiar enough with Qt to understand the concepts of the graphics scene, view and items.
-If not, please read the overview of the framework.
+If not, please make sure to read the `overview of the framework <http://doc.qt.nokia.com/graphicsview.html>`_.

 Whenever the map has been panned, zoomed in/out (or some other action triggers a refresh), the map is rendered again within the current extent.